jaljo/articles/text-editor/text-editor-002-en.md

 A dedicated epic is executed both when we open the text toolbox, and also when applying a text mutation.
 Selected text's state is automagically guessed using [`document.queryCommandState`](https://developer.mozilla.org/en-US/docs/Web/API/Document/queryCommandState) function.
-This function relies on CSS style and return a boolean indicating if the selection is of the given type :
+This function returns a boolean indicating if the selection is of the given type :

 ```js
 const isBold = document.queryCommandState('bold');